isomerpages/moe-gongshangpri/_programmes/Character and Citizenship Edu/Edusave Character Award.md

 </td>
 <td rowspan="1" colspan="1">
 <p>The Endorsement Panel comprises of the Principal, 1 Vice-Principal.
 1
-Key Personnel (not in the Shortlisting/ Selection Panel) and 1 representative from the School Advisory Committee (SAC) and Parent Support Group (PSG) respectively.
+Key Personnel (not in the Shortlisting / Selection Panel) and 1 representative from the School Advisory Committee (SAC) and Parent Support Group (PSG) respectively.
 The panel will conduct group dialogues with the shortlisted nominees.</p>